idio-lang/DIPS/source/scheme/advanced-scheme.rst

 - ``next``/``last`` or ``break``/``continue`` in ``while`` and ``for``
   loops

-- ``try``/``except``
+- ``try``/``except`` -- remember the ``risky_command`` example where
+  all that stack of functions calls was discarded?
+How did that happen?
+Hint: non-local goto.

 where you mess about with the natural control flow of the code?
 Of course, you might be so attuned to something like ``return`` that it has never occurred to you that you are prematurely jumping out of the flow of the code.
-But they're only jumping about in the loop/function?
-Sure, but they're still jumping about.
+But ``return`` and ``next``/``last`` are only jumping about in the loop/function?
+Sure, but they're still jumping about, something has to make that happen.

+What we're saying here with continuations is that that ability to decide on some kind of control flow jump is no longer the preserve of the language implementers (granting you ``return`` out of the decency of their hearts) but instead is exposed to the user for them to create their own.

 In fact, continuations are capable of creating *any* control flow structure.  *Any*.

-:question:`OK, it sounds like a dangerous free-for-all, there must be some constraints?` Yes, thankfully, you have to be able to get hold of a continuation (function).
+:socrates:`OK, it sounds like a dangerous free-for-all, there must be some constraints?` Yes, thankfully, you have to be able to get hold of a continuation (function).